florabtw/soundoftext-api/README.md

 Explanation:

-- `DB__HOST`: hostname where mongodb is running
+- `DB__HOST`: hostname where mongodb is running.
+If running locally, you can set this to "soundoftext-db"
 - `STORAGE__ACCESS_KEY_ID`: access key id for AWS or Digital Ocean Spaces
 - `STORAGE__SECRET_ACCESS_KEY`: secret value for the access key id
 - `STRIPE__KEY`: secret stripe api key

 ## Run locally

 The development server runs completely in docker, so no need to install dependencies locally.
+Fill in the configuration details as above.

 Start development server: